colloq/terms/Resources/Content/Terms/Terms.md

 ## Changelog

 - **May, 15th 2018:** Change minimum age of users of our services to 16 and clarify language.
+  **March, 29th 2019:** We’ve made some cosmetic improvements to the wording of the terms of service.

 ---